xyanz/react-intro/06-multiple-props.md

 };
 ```

 Now we can use this new information as a prop, just like normal.
 You could choose to pass a single element (`favorites[0]`) or the entire array.
 We'll use the entire array so that the component can display _all_ a person's favorite animals.
-First, update your `ReactDOM.render()` call in `index.jsx`:
+First, update your `ReactDOM.render()` call in `index.js`:

 ``` js